What is halving and how does it affect the price of cryptocurrencies?

 • After the first halving in 2012, the price of Bitcoin increased from $12 to $1,000 within a year.

-• The third halving took place in May 2020 and was again marked by an increase in the value of the first cryptocurrency.
+• The third halving took place in May 2020 and was again marked by an increase in the price of the leading cryptocurrency.
 At the end of 2020, Bitcoin reached new all-time highs of $28,000 per coin.

-However, it is important to understand that halving is not the only factor influencing the price of cryptocurrencies.
-Market value also depends on many other aspects, including regulatory news, technology updates, market demand and macroeconomic trends.
+However, it's important to understand that halvings aren't the only factor influencing cryptocurrency prices.
+Market value also depends on a variety of other factors, including regulatory news, technological advances, market demand, and macroeconomic trends.

-An interesting feature is that the price begins to rise long before the start of halving; all investors know that after the event there will be growth and are actively buying coins.
+An interesting feature is that the price begins to rise long before the halving begins; all investors know that there will be growth after the event and are actively buying coins.

 Bitcoin halving

-A few days before the event, demand falls, and with it the price of the cryptocurrency rolls back, but if you did not manage to sell your coins at the highest price, you should not be upset.
-As statistics from previous years show, the price will resume growth again and bring profit.
+A few days before the event, demand falls, and with it the cryptocurrency's price.
+However, if you didn't manage to sell your coins at the highest price, don't worry.
+As past statistics show, the price will resume its rise and generate profits.

 Litecoin (LTC): Halving occurs every 840,000 blocks, which is approximately 4 years.